FAQ

 Q: How do I know when it is the right time for euthanasia?

 A: If you are asking this question, you are likely concerned about your pet's quality of life.
 You may choose to have a quality of life consult with your vet (via in-clinic appointment or using a telemedicine option).
 It is very natural to struggle with the euthanasia decision.
-Feelings of doubt and anxiety are usually part of the grief process
+Feelings of doubt, anxiety and guilt are all most always part of the grief process

 Below is a link to a quality of life scale developed by The Ohio State Veterinary Medical Center - this may be helpful in evaluating your companion's quality of life.